Japan 'cornered' into holding Games, says local Olympian

 POLITICAL PRESSURE

-Hashimoto stressed the importance of winning over the public by streamlining the Games but again acknowledged the possibility of cancellation.
-“If it’s a question of whether the Games will be hosted even if the athletes can’t make it for whatever reason, then of course that won’t be the case,” she said.

-“I think that this (cancellation) is a decision that needs to be made based on a coronavirus situation that is constantly changing and shifting,” she added, saying the IOC, Japan’s government and Tokyo city were in charge of decisions.

-Extra pressure has come this week from the government’s top medical adviser, who has been taking questions in parliament and complaining that medical concerns have not been heard.
+Extra pressure on organisers has come this week from Japan’s top medical adviser, who has been taking questions in parliament and complaining that medical concerns have not been heard.

 Barely 3% of Japanese have been vaccinated and the nation’s fourth wave has seen rising numbers of severe cases.
 Japan has recorded nearly 750,000 cases and more than 13,000 deaths.